WORLD YOUTH SCRABBLE CHAMPIONSHIP 2013

 VENUE: Etisalat Academy, Dubai UAE (United Arab Emirates) Sports and Leisure Club

 SCHEDULE: Play begins 2pm Thursday.
 Tournament finishes by 5pm Saturday.
 This will allow you to arrive at Dubai airport by 11.30am Thursday, and fly out after 8.00pm Saturday.
-If you are running late, and will not be there by 1pm, you *must* contact us - Nikhil Soneja will provide his mobile phone number closer to the event, for use in such emergencies.
+If you are running late, and will not be there by 1pm, you *must* contact us (eg use Nikhil Soneja's email address , nikhil@gulfScrabble.com).
 We can then hold your place in the tournament.
 Clocks will be started if you are late for a game.
 If you are over 25 minutes late, you will forfeit.
-Games are grouped into 2s and 3s.
-Stay in the playing area for those 2 or 3 games, except for quick comfort breaks.
+Games are grouped into twos and threes.
+Stay in the playing area for those two or three games, except for quick comfort breaks.

 Thursday 12th December:

 11:45am to 1pm: Registration and t-shirt sizing.
 Bring proof of age.

 1:30pm Welcome and random draw (no same-country matches)

 2pm Game 1 begins

 3pm to approx. 5.15pm - Games 2 to 4

 5:30pm to approx. 7:45pm - Games 5 to 7

 8.30am to approx. 10.45am - Games 8 to 10